This is a guide to service charges, administration charges, ground rent, recognised tenants associations and forfeiture.

 Failure to pay a small amount of charges for a short period

-The landlord cannot serve a valid Section 146 notice unless the amount of service charges, administration charges or ground rent owed (or a combination of all of these) is more than £350 or consists of, or includes, an amount that has been outstanding for more than three years.
+Your landlord cannot serve a valid section 146 notice unless the amount of service charges, administration charges or ground rent you owe (or a combination of all of these) is more than £350, or is made up of, or includes, an amount that has been outstanding for more than three years.

-The Courts and Tribunal should be a last resort and leaseholders and landlords are encouraged to try and resolve their issues by agreement and discussion, if possible.
+The courts and tribunal should be a last resort and leaseholders and landlords should to try to settle their issues by agreement and discussion, if possible.

 There are many mediation services available.
-Just a sample can be found by searching LEASE’s Practitioners Directory or the Ministry of Justice civil mediation directory.
-For more detailed information about alternative dispute resolution services see the LEASE advice guide Alternative Dispute Resolution.
+For a sample of these, you can search the Ministry of Justice’s civil mediation directory.
+For more detailed information about alternative dispute-resolution services, see our advice guide, Alternative Dispute Resolution.